Chhatrapati Shivaji Maharaj International Airport: Currently operational terminals

-Terminal 1
+Terminal 1, Santacruz Airport

-Terminal 1, locally known as Santacruz Airport, is used for domestic flights primarily operated by low-cost carriers.
-This was the original Santacruz building that was Mumbai's first passenger terminal which was once integrated, however was renamed Terminal 1 after the opening of the Sahar building for international operations and became a domestic operations terminal.
+Terminal 1 is only used for domestic flights operated by low-cost carriers.
+This was the original Santacruz building that was Mumbai's first passenger terminal which was once integrated, however was renamed Terminal 1 after the opening of the Sahar International Airport, Terminal 2 for international flights and became a domestic terminal.
 It was refurbished several times over the decades, the most recent being during the 2000s.
-It was further divided into Terminal 1A, Terminal 1B, and Terminal 1C after their permanent closure during the course of late 1990s and early 2000s.
-It was used by SpiceJet, Go First, and IndiGo, but after Jet Airways dissolved on 17 April 2019, select flights from all the Terminal 1 airlines moved into the newer Terminal 2 building.
+It was further divided into Terminal 1A, Terminal 1B, and Terminal 1C after their permanent closure during the course of the late 1990s and early 2000s.
+Terminal 1 was used by SpiceJet, Go First, and IndiGo, but after Jet Airways dissolved on 17 April 2019, most of the flights operated from Terminal 1 were shifted to Terminal 2.
 The terminal has 11 passenger boarding bridges.
-MIAL renamed Terminal 1B to Terminal 1 in January 2017 to help fliers identify it easily.
-Several airlines operate airconditioned Cerita buses owned by BEST to ferry passengers between the terminal and aircraft.
+MIAL renamed Terminal 1B and Terminal 1C to Terminal 1 in January 2017 to help fliers identify it easily.
+At present Terminal 1 operates only domestic flights operated by Akasa Air, Alliance Air, Indigo (Some Flights), Spicejet, and Star Air.

+Citing safety and structural challenges, in March 2024, the Adani Group announced plans to demolish and re-build Terminal 1, a few months after the airport in Navi Mumbai starts operations.
+Originally, the rebuilding project and research plan was to begin demolition in November 2025 and the newer, bigger terminal was expected to be operational by 2028.

+However in August 2025, Adani said that the terminal’s closure would be delayed and instead be coordinated with the commencement of full operations at NMIA’s second terminal.

+This indicates that the Terminal 1 will remain operational until at least 2029.
+The New Terminal 1 will be connected to upgraded Terminal 2 through a three-lane underground tunnel to facilitate airside passenger movement between terminals.
+The tunnel will cost Rs 500 - 600 Crores and will be completed in 2 phases.